 18. Lubuntu Shadowplay

 The subtle green accent is eye soothing.
-The overall design brings a retro vibe into the desktop.
-The creator has recommended some icons and wallpapers to use with this theme that you will find on the download page so that you get the complete spring setup.
+The overall design brings a retro vibe to the desktop.
+The creator has recommended some icons and wallpapers to use with this theme that you will find on the download page to get the complete spring setup.

 How To Customize the LXDE Desktop Environment

 LXDE desktop environment was intended for the low-end hardware.
-So to keep the default LXDE look lightweight and simple, they sacrificed a little bit from the looks section.
-This is why you can use some third party LXDE themes to customize the LXDE look and make it more beautiful.
+To keep the default LXDE look lightweight and simple, they sacrificed a little bit from the looks section.
+This is why you can use some third-party LXDE themes to customize the LXDE look and make it more beautiful.
 Customizing the LXDE desktop environment is simple as water.
-By following a checklist provided below, you can make your desktop unique and elegant.
+By following the checklist provided below, you can make your desktop unique and elegant.

 Customizing the OpenBox

 LXDE desktop environment uses the OpenBox window manager by default.
 The window manager theme creates the base of the overall look and feel of your desktop.
-Apart from the default window manager theme, you can download and apply some other third party themes for the OpenBox.
+Apart from the default window manager theme, you can download and apply some other third-party themes for OpenBox.